Download and apply now to set up your mobile-only current account in only three minutes.

 If you have an iOS device, the requirement to download the app is iOS 9.0 or later.
 It is compatible with iPhone, iPad and iPod touch.
 If you have an Android device, the requirement is 5.0 or later.

 Yes, Apple Pay is now available to iOS customers.

 To add your Starling Bank debit card, simply update to the latest version of the app, go to the Card Management screen and tap on ‘Add to Apple Wallet’.

-To add your Starling Bank debit card, make sure you’ve got the Android Pay app from the Google Play Store — then open it.
+To add your Starling Bank debit card, make sure you’ve got the Google Pay app from the Google Play Store — then open it.
 Add your Starling debit card by taking a photo of it or enter the details manually, and once verified, you’re all set to go!